Mahantesh-A-Policepatil/player-drainn/README.md

     `php artisan player:start` \
 #To PHPUnit test artisan command use the following command for linux \
     `vendor/bin/phpunit` \
-#To PHPUnit test artisan command use the following command for windows
+#To PHPUnit test artisan command use the following command for windows \
-#Please note use backward slashes \
     `vendor\bin\phpunit` \
 #Or Use following command \
     `php artisan test`